25 Things You're Doing That Put You At Risk for a Heart Attack

-Recommendation: Get screened during your annual physical.
+The Remedy Rx: Get screened during your annual physical.
 If you're on medication for your diabetes, make sure you're compliant with dosages and monitoring.

 Cigarette smoking is the No. 1 preventable cause of death, according to the Cleveland Clinic.
 And lung cancer isn't the only major threat — toxins in cigarette smoke damage the lining of your arteries, causing them to thicken, while reducing the amount of oxygen in the blood.
 That spikes your risk of a heart attack.

-Recommendation: Quit smoking ASAP; see your doctor for help.
+The Remedy Rx: Quit smoking ASAP; see your doctor for help.
 (It's never too late: Even people who quit smoking between the ages of 65 to 69 can add one to four years to their lives, the Cleveland Clinic says.)
 And if you don't smoke, this is not a golden-years habit you want to pick up.

 A Sedentary Desk Job